stack-auth/pgmock/README.md

 ## Browser support

 `pgmock` fully supports browser environments.
 While webapps can't listen to TCP ports, you can still use `PostgresMock.createSocket` and the `node-postgres` configuration.
-However, please note that, if you decide to use it, `node-postgres` depends on some Node.js modules, so you may need to set up your bundler to polyfill them.
-You can find an example Next.js application in `examples/web-demo`.
+However, if your bundler statically analyzes imports, the default configuration may throw an error because of missing Node.js modules.
+Check `examples/web-demo/next.config.mjs` for an example on how to configure Webpack for bundling.

 ## How does it work?